RemoQuality/timecamp-v2.1-desktop-app/README.md

 ```
 cp CMakeProjectConfig.cmake.example CMakeProjectConfig.cmake
-# edit this file and change path to qt
+# now edit the copied file and change path to Qt within
+#
+# optional: to add Qt to $PATH environment variable do:
+export PATH=$PATH:/your/qt/install/dir
 ```

-*(Optional)* Generate project files for your IDE, eg. XCode on Mac, in a subdirectory:
+***(Optional)*** Generate project files for your IDE, eg. XCode on Mac, in a subdirectory:
 ```
 mkdir cmake-build-xcode
 cd cmake-build-xcode